superdiana/nexmo-developer/_use_cases/en/private-voice-communication.md

 # Private voice communication

-For marketplace scenarios such as food delivery or taxi and passenger communications, it is useful for users to be able to communicate with one another without exposing their phone numbers.
-By implementing private communication with Nexmo's Voice API you ensure that your users cannot bypass the required or preferred communication workflows and audits.
+Sometimes you want two parties to be able to call each other without revealing their actual phone numbers.

+For example, if you are operating a ride sharing service, then you want your users to be able to speak to each other to coordinate pick-up times and locations.
+But you don't want to give out your customers' phone numbers - after all, you have an obligation to protect their privacy.
+And you don't want them to be able to arrange ride shares directly without using your service because that means lost revenue for your business.

+Using Nexmo's APIs, you can provide each participant in a call with a temporary number that masks their real number.
+Each caller sees only the temporary number for the duration of the call.
+When there is no further need for them to communicate, the temporary number is revoked.

-This tutorial is based on the [Private Voice Communication](https://www.nexmo.com/use-cases/private-voice-communication/) use case.
-You can download the code from <https://github.com/Nexmo/node-voice-proxy>.
+You can download the source code from <https://github.com/Nexmo/node-voice-proxy>.

 ## In this tutorial

-You see how to build an Voice proxy for private communication system using [Nexmo CLI](https://github.com/nexmo/nexmo-cli) and [Nexmo Node.JS](https://github.com/Nexmo/nexmo-node)
+This tutorial is based on the [Private Voice Communication use case](https://www.nexmo.com/use-cases/private-voice-communication/).
+It teaches you how to build a voice proxy using Nexmo's [Node.js REST API client library](https://github.com/Nexmo/nexmo-node), using virtual numbers to hide the real phone numbers of the participants.

+To build the application, you perform the following steps:

-* [Create a Voice application](#create-a-voice-application) - create and configure an application using [Nexmo CLI](https://github.com/nexmo/nexmo-cli), then configure the webhook endpoints to provide NCCOs and handle changes in Call status
+* [Create a Voice API application](#create-a-voice-api-application) - create and configure a Voice API application
-* [Provision virtual numbers](#provision-virtual-voice-numbers) - rent and configure the voice enabled virtual numbers to mask real numbers
+* [Provision virtual numbers](#provision-virtual-voice-numbers) - rent virtual numbers to mask your callers' real numbers
 * [Create a Call](#create-a-call) - create a Call between two users, validate their phone numbers and determine the country the phone number is registered in using Number Insight
 * [Handle inbound calls](#handle-inbound-calls) - configure your webhook endpoint to handle incoming voice calls, find the phone number it is associated with and return the NCCO to control the Call
 * [Proxy the Call](#proxy-the-call) - instruct Nexmo to make a private Call to a phone number